yorak/VeRyPy/README.md

 python examples/single_solve_example.py
 ```

+There is a tutorial video available that shows the steps for installing VeRyPy
+on Windows on top of [plain Python](https://youtu.be/FdUDtschLUg) or [PyCharm IDE](https://youtu.be/FhXr6BD1Tow).
 <!-- TODO: Make sure it works -->

 <!-- TODO: A more comprehensive reference documentation can be found [here](/doc/). -->